-Additionally check if the components in the instruments panel do not limit the control stick movements (e.g. the ventilation handle or switches may contact with wheel brake control lever).
+- Proper functioning and easy operation. - Additionally check if the components in the instruments panel do not limit the control stick movements (e.g. the ventilation handle or switches may contact with wheel brake control lever). - Excess plays and sufficient stiffness. - Check the limiting stops for control systems. - Proper control handles fixation.
+Special attention must be shown for the landing gear and air brakes handles fixation.

-- · Excess plays and sufficient stiffness. - Check the limiting stops for control systems. - Proper control handles fixation.
-Special attention must be shown for the landing gear, air brakes and flaps handles fixation. - · Check the control rods guides. - 19.2 Control cables (rudder control, tow release control, landing gear brake control and seat positioning cables) inspection for: - Chafing, fractures, corrosion, wear of single wires. - Special attention should be taken to the cable's thimbles and sleeves inspection for the deformations, cracks or corrosion.
+- Check the control rods guides. - 18.2 Control cables (rudder control, tow release control, landing gear brake control and seat positioning cables) inspection for: - Chafing, fractures, corrosion, wear of single wires. - Special attention should be taken to the cable's thimbles and sleeves inspection for the deformations, cracks or corrosion.